 First of all, the specified 0.5ms (GtG) response time speed is nothing but a marketing gimmick.

 To be fair, all monitor manufacturers put misleading response time values as they correspond to the shortest time a pixel can change from one shade of gray to another under certain testing conditions.
 It doesn’t indicate the average response time speed.

-Having said that, there is still no prominent trailing or motion blur in fast-paced games, but there’s no visible improvement over a standard 144Hz TN gaming monitor with a specified response time of 1ms (GtG).
+Having said that, there is still no prominent trailing or motion blur in fast-paced games, but there’s no visible enhancement over a standard 144Hz TN gaming monitor with a specified response time of 1ms (GtG).

 What’s more, the ASUS VG258QR monitor has a rather mediocre overdrive implementation.
-To adjust the overdrive, there’s the TraceFree feature which you can adjust from 0 to 100 in increments of 20.
+To adjust the overdrive, there’s the TraceFree feature which you can tweak from 0 to 100 in increments of 20.
 Having it at 40 or 60 eliminates most of ghosting, but 80 and 100 introduce noticeable pixel overshoot (inverse ghosting).
 So, just leave it at 60.